 ICU for Oncology…

-Since the beginning of intensive care as a formal health programme in the late 1950’s, we have seen rapid specialization in various kinds of ICUs to suit advancing life-supporting technologies and novel treatments.
+Since the beginning of intensive care as a formal health program in the late 1950s, we have seen rapid specialization in various kinds of ICUs to suit advancing life-supporting technologies and novel treatments.

-One of the first reported critical care units was produced at the Johns Hopkins Hospital in the 1920s by Walter Dandy, which housed three beds for post-operative neurosurgical patients.
-Early ICUs were built for close checking by doctors and medical attendants who remained near the patient to respond to emergency and provide care.
+One of the first reported critical care units was produced at the Johns Hopkins Hospital in the 1920s by Walter Dandy, which housed three beds for postoperative neurosurgical patients.
+Early ICUs were built for close checking by doctors and medical attendants who remained near the patient to respond to emergencies and provide care.